 CIPE has identified three areas that undermine trust in business: 1) non-transparent, corrosive capital flows that fuel grand corruption and exacerbate existing governance gaps; 2) corruption and other violations that occur at the company level where business leadership is not committed to upholding positive corporate values; 3) insufficient efforts by businesses to operate in a responsible manner inclusive of their communities.
 These challenges are interconnected, even more so due to the global health crisis, making it crucial to institutionalize norms and values that foster constructive capital flows and boost public confidence.

-To strengthen trust in market institutions, the Center for International Private Enterprise (CIPE) will support private sector institutions, businesses, and civil society organizations to define the evolving norms of responsible business conduct and implement these norms locally.
-This will allow its global network of partners to better understand local trust gaps and identify best practices and solutions.
+To strengthen trust in market institutions, CIPE supports private sector institutions, businesses, and civil society organizations to define the evolving norms of responsible business conduct and implements these norms locally.
+This allows its global network of partners to better understand local trust gaps and identify best practices and solutions.
 The main areas of focus corresponding to these trust gaps are:

-CIPE will utilize international forums to host roundtables or discussions that highlight how communities perceive the current state of trust in business, the issues associated with lack of trust, and solutions that are already in place or can be established to bolster trust at the local level.
+CIPE utilizes international forums to host roundtables or discussions that highlight how communities perceive the current state of trust in business, the issues associated with lack of trust, and solutions that are already in place or can be established to bolster trust at the local level.